junxit/us-congress-bills-114/bill.md

 >     - **(F)** how the considerations were taken into account pursuant to subsection (2).
 >   - **(4)** *Opportunity for review* Upon receipt of a petition for review from an entity subject to, and adversely affected by, an emergency order issued under this subsection, the Secretary shall provide an opportunity for a review of the order under section 554 of title 5 to determine whether the order should remain in effect, be modified, or be terminated.
 >   - **(5)** *Expiration of effectiveness order* If a petition for review of an emergency order is filed under paragraph (4) and an agency decision with respect to the petition is not issued on or before the last day of the 30-day period beginning on the date on which the petition is filed, the order shall cease to be effective on such day, unless the Secretary determines in writing on or before the last day of such period that the imminent hazard still exists.
->   - **(6)** *Judicial review of orders* After completion of the review process described in paragraph (4) or the issuance of a written determination by the Secretary pursuant to paragraph (5), an entity subject to, and adversely affected by, an emergency order issued under this subsection may seek judicial review of the order in a district court of the United States and shall be given expedited consideration.
+>   - **(6)** *Judicial review of orders* After a final agency action under the review process described in paragraph (4), or the issuance of a written determination by the Secretary pursuant to paragraph (5), an entity subject to, and adversely affected by, an emergency order issued under this subsection may seek judicial review of the order in a district court of the United States and shall be given expedited consideration.
 >   - **(7)** *Regulations*
 >     - **(A)** *Temporary regulations* Not later than 60 days after the date of enactment of the PIPES Act of 2016, the Secretary shall issue such temporary regulations as are necessary to carry out this subsection.
 The temporary regulations shall expire on the date of issuance of the final regulations required under subparagraph (B).
 >     - **(B)** *Final regulations* Not later than 270 days after such date of enactment, the Secretary shall issue such regulations as are necessary to carry out this subsection.
-Such regulations shall ensure that the review process described in paragraph (4) is consistent with the review process developed under section 109.19 of title 49, Code of Federal Regulations, to the greatest extent practicable and not inconsistent with this section.
+Such regulations shall ensure that the review process described in paragraph (4) contains the same procedures as subsections (d) and (g) of section 109.19 of title 49, Code of Federal Regulations, and is otherwise consistent with the review process developed under such section, to the greatest extent practicable and not inconsistent with this section.
->   - **(8)** *Imminent hazard defined* In this subsection, the term “imminent hazard” means the existence of a condition relating to a gas or hazardous liquid pipeline facility that presents—
->     - **(A)** a substantial likelihood that death, serious illness, or severe personal injury may occur; or
->     - **(B)** a substantial endangerment to health, property, or the environment.
+>   - **(8)** *Imminent hazard defined* In this subsection, the term “imminent hazard” means the existence of a condition relating to a gas or hazardous liquid pipeline facility that presents a substantial likelihood that death, serious illness, severe personal injury, or a substantial endangerment to health, property, or the environment may occur before the reasonably foreseeable completion date of a formal proceeding begun to lessen the risk of such death, illness, injury, or endangerment.
 >   - **(9)** *Limitation and savings clause* An emergency order issued under this subsection may not be construed to—
 >     - **(A)** alter, amend, or limit the Secretary’s obligations under, or the applicability of, section 553 of title 5; or
 >     - **(B)** provide the authority to amend the Code of Federal Regulations.